MarioFares/CS50/docs/README.md

 - Architecture: x64

 Notes:<a name="notes"></a>
 - There are no third-party libraries that the user needs to install.
-The project is setup in a way such that if you follow the instructions and choose the right options the Qt Installer, you can immediately compile the project with no hassles.
+The project is set up in a way such that if you follow the instructions and choose the right options in the Qt Installer, you can immediately compile the project with no hassles.

 ## Setup Environment<a name="setup"></a>

 ### Qt Installer<a name="install"></a>
-We must first setup our dev environment.
+We must first set up our dev environment.
 Please follow the steps below:
 1. Go to [Qt Online Installer Page](https://www.qt.io/download-open-source?hsCtaTracking=9f6a2170-a938-42df-a8e2-a9f0b1d6cdce%7C6cb0de4f-9bb5-4778-ab02-bfb62735f3e5)
 2. Scroll down until you find `Download the Qt Online Installer`
 3. Click Download